DanielDomingueti/twitter-bot-bitcoin/README.md

 ifself everyday with crypto info.

 BTC, ETH e SOL were chosen in the first place.
-New versions might have different options.
+Upcomming versions might have different options.
 ## Installation

 1. Clone the following link locally